carbon-language/carbon-lang/docs/design/lexical_conventions/numeric_literals.md

 `.3` are both lexed as two separate tokens: `0.(Util.Abs)()` and `tuple.3` both treat the period as member or element access, not as a radix point.

+To support tuple indexing, a real number literal is never formed immediately following a `.` token with no intervening whitespace.
+Instead, the result is an integer literal.

 A real number can be followed by an exponent character, an optional `+` or `-` (defaulting to `+` if absent), and a character sequence matching the grammar of a decimal integer with some value _N_.
 For a decimal real number, the exponent